Hi new subscriber!

 - We got married in Hawaii to be halfway between Australia and New York.
 Also, we both love the beach.

-- If you want to read about our Pi-themed wedding in Hawaii, go here.
+- If you want to read about our Pi-themed wedding in Hawaii, and to get more personal updates, go here.

 Some fun facts about me